rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 core natures
 : `0 absent` • `1..2 paltry` • `3..4 rudimentary` • `5..6 inferior` • `7..8 unremarkable` • `9..10 respectable` • `11..12 considerable` • `13..14 formidable` • `15..16 phenomenal` • `17..19 prodigious` • `20 miraculous`

+core scale
+: The base-20 scale that a given core attribute is scored relative to.
+Scales are denoted by an integer, which indicates the exponent (of 20) of the scale.
+The common scale (Scale 1) is assumed for any attribute score that makes no explicit reference to its scale.

 damage, dmg
 : The unit of harm suffered by souls.
 Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health deque to their damage deque.
 This process is automatically reversed once sufficient time has elapsed between encounters.
 Damage comes in five types: anatomical, psychological, infernal, celestial, and exotic.